 From brand-new iPhones to classic flip phones, T-Mobile's device selection offers something for everyone.
 BlackBerry fans can buy the company's classic Curve or its touchscreen Q10 model, while Windows Phone users can choose from two different Nokia Lumia models.
 There are also plenty of Android phones to pick from, including Google's Nexus 4, Samsung's Galaxy S4 and the impressive HTC One.
-You can buy a mobile hotspot and access the Internet from your laptop wherever you go, or purchase a Samsung tablet and use that instead.

 T-Mobile doesn't have a traditional early termination fee because it doesn't have traditional contracts.
 If you're financing your phone over two years and choose to stop service before those two years are up, the balance on your phone becomes due.
-However, if you've paid off your phone, bring your own or pay the full cost of it up front, you can cancel your service with T-Mobile at any time without penalty.
+However, if you've paid off your phone early, bring your own or pay the full cost of it up front, you can cancel your service with T-Mobile at any time without penalty.